searcas/Fraples7DevDX3D/README.md

 # Fraples7DevDX3D
 Development the Engine journey with DirectX 11 3D, eventually gonna be merged with Original Fraples7 Engine
 # Installation
-If you wanna run project without Visual Studio you will have to move all shaders DLL files in one folder with exe file.
+If you running without visual studio you have publish folder all compiled and ready to be used :)
 # Progress of project
 https://youtu.be/TFAi-Ot5M_Y <br>
 https://www.youtube.com/watch?v=atoQFfHQd6g <br>